 What are the causes of scrotal swellings?

 - Hydrocele – a build-up of fluid in the tissue around the testicle.
-This is fairly common, occurring in around 10% of newborn baby boys.
-They are caused if the duct through which the testicles passed into the scrotum fails to close, allowing fluid to leak through.
+This is fairly common, occurring in around 10 per cent of newborn baby boys.
+They are caused if the duct through which the testicles pass into the scrotum fails to close, allowing fluid to leak through.

 - Hernia – if the duct remains open, there is a risk that part of the intestine will pass through it, bulging into the scrotum.

 - Varicocele – painless swellings caused by enlarged veins.

 - Idiopathic scrotal oedema – fluid builds up in the scrotum, but the cause is unknown (idiopathic).